How To Use Alligator Indicator In Your Trading

 Short signal: The lips cross the teeth and jaws to the downside

-At this point, you have learned how to setup and use the Williams Alligator to determine the state of the market and the trend direction.
+At this point, you have learned how to set up and use the Williams Alligator to determine the state of the market and the trend direction.

-There are several trading strategies you can use and keep in mind that all indicator based strategies do lag the market.
+There are several trading strategies you can use and keep in mind that all indicator-based strategies do lag the market.

 Alligator Indicator Strategies